symfony/symfony-docs/html_sanitizer.rst

             <framework:config>
                 <!-- force-https-urls: if `true`, all URLs using the `http://` scheme will be
-                                       converted to using the `https://` scheme instead.
+                                       converted to use the `https://` scheme instead.
                                        `http` still needs to be allowed in `allowed-link-scheme` -->
                 <!-- allow-relative-links: whether to allow relative links (i.e. URLs without
                                            scheme and host) -->